HiDannyZ/CRUD-Device-Driver/README.md

 ## Disclaimer!!

-Due to academic Policy, I am not allowed to share the code online and will have to share code through email or other methods.
+**Due to academic Policy, I am not allowed to share the code online and will have to share code through email or other methods.**

 This project was done under CMPSC 311 at Penn State Main Campus.

-**CMPSC 311 Course Description**: Introduction to Systems Programming .
+**CMPSC 311 Course Description**: Introduction to Systems Programming.